LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 The camera system is fixed and the calibration target is moved in front of the cameras to obtain the calibration images.

 It is recommended to lower the frequency of the camera streams to around 4 Hz while capturing the calibration data.
-This reduces the number of images to be processed by the calibrator containing almost redundant information and thus lower the runtime of the calibration.
+This reduces the number of images containing almost redundant information and thus lower the runtime of the calibration.

 ###2) Running the calibration